MicrosoftDocs/security/zero-trust/zero-trust-tech-illus.md

 - Microsoft 365
 - Azure IaaS

-The illustrations can be downloaded in the form of:
+You can download these illustrations in the form of:

-- A PDF file to print a copy for your IT department.
+- A PDF file to print for your IT department.
-- If available, a Visio file to modify the illustrations for your own use.
+- If available, a Microsoft Visio file to modify the illustrations for your own use.
 - If available, a PowerPoint file for presentations and to modify slides for your own use.

-To download and use the same set of icons and templates, see [Microsoft 365 architecture templates and icons](/microsoft-365/solutions/architecture-icons-templates.md).
+To use the same set of icons and templates in Visio or PowerPoint files, get the downloads in [Microsoft 365 architecture templates and icons](/microsoft-365/solutions/architecture-icons-templates.md).

 <!---